 Solution 3 - Fix Serve Resources from a Consistent URL with Redirect Method

 Here you are advised to select the preferred version and then apply the 301 redirects.
 The 301 redirect ensures that browser and search engines will skip all other versions and go to the preferred version of resources and pages.

 One can also use 302 redirects, which is used when one’s website is still developing and changing.
-This redirects instructs that resources have temporarily been moved.
+This redirect instructs that resources have temporarily been moved.

 #Method 4: Canonical Tag

 The issue can also be fixed by using canonical tags.
 But it should not be preferred first, unless 301 and 302 serves the purpose.
 These tags does not eliminate the problem but only instructs the search engines to prefer certain version.

 One should use these tags only when the 301 and 302 cannot be applied.